- Who We Are

 Rowena Averia joined Refugees International in October 2012.
 A certified public accountant, Ms. Averia has 15 years of experience in public accounting.
 She started her audit work with Arthur Andersen in Manila, Philippines working with clients in the banking, finance, and manufacturing industries.
 She has also worked in Indonesia as part of the internal audit department in one of the biggest conglomerates in the country.
 Prior to joining RI, Ms. Averia worked as an external auditor and accounting consultant working primarily with non- profit organizations.
 Ms. Averia holds a Bachelor of Science in Commerce Degree Major in Accounting from Assumption College in Makati, Philippines and she passed the Philippine CPA Licensure Exams in October of 1989.

-Matthew Bechtel joined Refugees International in September of 2010.
-As RI’s Database Administrator, he processes, cleans, and analyzes donation data to inform future campaigns, improve the general development strategy, and provide timely service to RI’s donors.
+Matthew Bechtel joined Refugees International in September of 2010 as Database Administrator and became Development Officer in September 2014.
+He processes, cleans, and analyzes donation data to inform future campaigns, improve the general development strategy, and provide timely service to RI’s donors.
 Before coming to RI, Matthew served for a year in the Americorps VISTA program at the Crispus Attucks Association of York, PA as the Community Outreach Coordinator.
 Mr. Bechtel holds a B.A. in Anthropology and Religion from Gettysburg College.

 MICHAEL BOYCE, PRESS & INFORMATION OFFICER